 You put in less effort, you’re no longer spending time coming up with witty one liners, you’re no longer spending time worrying.
 You actually get to enjoy your relationships.
 Well, the whole point relationships IS to enjoy each other’s company, RIGHT!?!

-The psychological research demonstrates that you are who you hang out with.
 If you’re genuine and honest in your behaviour, people are more likely to respond in a genuine and honest manner.
 If you constantly attract manipulative women who’s constantly testing you, then there’s something manipulative in you that you don’t see yet.

 They can come from our upbringing, culture or a combination of both.
 Perhaps, our parents themselves were shit poor with their emotions.